 I (with co-investigators Barata, Radtke, Eliasziw, Thurston & McVey and collaborator Deb Chard, Wen-Do Women’s Self Defence) received funding from the CIHR to study the implementation and scale-up of the EAAA program on Canadian university campuses.
 This research will determine the impact of decisions that campuses make in how to recruit participants and deliver the program as well as a number of other factors in maintenance of the fidelity and effectiveness of the program.
 More information about this project.

-Adapting and Evaluating EAAA (Flip the ScriptTM program) for High School Girls/Young Women
+Adapting and Evaluating EAAA (Flip the ScriptTM program) for Adolescent Girls

 Adapting and Evaluating EAAA for Online Facilitation

 Dr. Sarah Peitzmeier (University of Michigan) and I (with colleagues Katie Edwards & Misha Eliasziw) are conducting pilot research to assess whether an online adaptation of EAAA is feasible, acceptable, and shows promise for effectiveness in this context.

 Examining Sexual Violence Rates Among Canadian University Students